- Mar 19

 Overindulgence, binge drinking and drunken behaviors can all lead to growing alcohol dependence.
 These are issues that can quickly spiral out of control, leading to addiction.
 Alcohol use disorder is a disease that can take a huge toll on your relationships, productivity, finances and, eventually, your health.

-Is Hard Liquor Worse Than Beer for Your Liver?
+Is Beer or Hard Liquor Worse for Your Liver?

 If you enjoy drinking, you may wonder which alcoholic beverage is worst for your liver — beer or hard liquor.
 No matter which of these drinks you consume, alcohol is absorbed into your bloodstream and passes through your liver for detoxification.
 However, alcohol is toxic to the liver.
 That means prolonged alcohol abuse, no matter your drink of choice, can damage this vital organ.